nmrenyi/extraire-tesseract-openai/README.md

 This project processes historical French medical directories through a three-stage pipeline:

 1. **PDF to Image Conversion**: Convert PDF pages to high-quality PNG images
+2. **OCR Text Extraction**:
+   - Extract original embedded OCR text directly from PDFs using PyMuPDF
-2. **OCR Text Extraction**: Use Tesseract to extract raw text from images (note: original PDFs already contain OCR text, but Tesseract provides additional extraction for comparison and improved accuracy)
+   - Use Tesseract to extract raw text from images for comparison and improved accuracy
 3. **AI-Powered Data Structuring**: Use OpenAI GPT models to correct OCR errors and extract structured medical directory data

 ## Project Structure